Swargate

 Swargate is an area of Pune, Maharashtra, India.
 This is one of the busiest areas in Pune.
 The Swargate connects Pune to various areas like Hadapsar, Fursungi, Dhankawadi, Bibwewadi, etc. The areas under Swargate include Guru Nanak Nagar, Mukund Nagar, and Municipal Colony.
 The old city of Pune ends here.

 Geography

 Swargate has a Major bus stand for Pune.
-It serves as a BRTS terminal for Katraj – Swargate, and Hadapsar – Swargate bus routes.
+It serves as a BRTS terminal for the Katraj – Swargate, and Hadapsar – Swargate bus routes.
 It is a commercial area with important buildings like Income Tax office, PMC branch (Swargate), and other commercial buildings.
 Swargate will also serve as a major head for the Pune Metro project.
 It is well connected to the city and nearby villages by PMPML buses.
 Swargate also accommodates a large number of auto-rickshaws which ply their trade from the Swargate bus terminus.
 These auto-rickshaws provide an important cheap alternative transport to the residents of Pune.
 These three-wheeled transport alternatives are available in both prepaid and postpaid payment terms at the Swargate bus terminal.